Science

 Key Stage 3

 The Key Stage 3 course follows the KS3 National Curriculum guidelines and uses the Activate Oxford Programme as its basis.
-It is taught during Years 7, 8 and 9 with Biology, Chemistry and Physics being taught under the umbrella of ‘Science’ in years 7 and 8 only.
+It is taught during Years 7, 8 and 9 with Biology, Chemistry and Physics being taught under the umbrella of ‘Science’ in Years 7 and 8 only; students are taught in tutor groups.
 This is taught over 8 periods per fortnight.
-The rationale here is to aid their integration into secondary school following their progression from KS2 to KS3, which is a big jump for many given the low-profile Science receives at KS2.
+The rationale here is to aid their integration into secondary school following their progression from KS2 to KS3, which is a big jump for many given the low-profile Science receives, in some schools, at KS2.

-In year 9, students are split into ability sets and get taught ‘separate’ Biology, Chemistry and Physics by subject specialists.
-Each subject is taught over 4 periods per fortnight (going to 5 periods per fortnight in years 10 & 11), giving a total of 12 periods of ‘Science’ per fortnight in year 9.
-This curriculum design enables us to integrate teaching certain GCSE topics at KS3 and continue the curriculum progression into full GCSE at KS4 in years 10 & 11.
-This is done by developing topics (first taught at KS3) further by way of building on the detail, and making visible, the connections between the various topics, which encourages students to see the big picture through the cross-curricular connections.
+In Year 9, students are split into ability bands and are taught ‘separate’ Biology, Chemistry and Physics by subject specialists.
+Each subject is taught for 4 periods per fortnight in Year 9 so giving a total of 12 periods of ‘Science’ (going to 5 periods per fortnight in Years 10 & 11).
+This curriculum design enables us to integrate teaching certain GCSE topics at KS3 and continue the curriculum progression into full GCSE at KS4 in Years 10 & 11.
+This is done by developing topics (first taught at KS3) further by way of building on the detail of, and making visible, the connections between the various topics, which encourages students to see the big picture through the cross-curricular connections.

 Topics covered are: